mortizm1988/PhD_accounting_governance/slides.md

 Therefore, choices should be made _within_ the legal framework: IFRS, US GAAP, etc.

-The types of accounting choices and their classifications can be broadly categorized into several groups: Accounting Policies, Accounting Estimates, Disclosing Policy, and Real Decisions.
+Accounting choices can be broadly categorized into several groups: Accounting Policies, Accounting Estimates, Disclosing Policy, and Real Decisions.

 ---